as25aiv/Group-A-191-Group-Project-Report---Team-Res-and-Dev-Project/Readme.txt

 -----07/02/2025
 REQUEST:
-We have been working together as a team on this project, EVEN we have to help each other with different parts of the project to one another whenever needed. as you know all that this project included following topics
+We have been working together as a team on this project, EVEN we have to help each other with different parts of the project whenever needed. as you know all that this project included following topics

+- Introduction & Background
+- Statistical Analysis & R Coding
+- Visualisation & Interpretation
+- Report Writing & Reviewing
+- Conclusion & Final Editing